Kikobeats/cacheable-response/README.md

 Type: `number`<br>
 Default: `7200000`

-Number of milliseconds a cache response is considered fresh.
+Number of milliseconds a cache response is considered valid.

 After this period of time, the cache response should be refreshed.